A Sparse Beta Regression Model for Network Analysis: Simulation

 which by Theorem \ref{Thm: inference} asymptotically follow a \(\mathcal{N}(0,1)\) distribution.
 This allows us to construct approximate $95\%$-confidence intervals for $\gamma_{0,k}$ as

-where $z_{1 - \alpha/2}$ is the $1 - \alpha/2$ quantile of the standard-normal distribution and we use $\alpha = 0.05$.
+where $z_{1 - \alpha/2}$ is the $1 - \alpha/2$ quantile of the standard-normal distribution and we use $\alpha = 0.05$. {Similarly we can construct approximate $95\%$-confidence intervals for $\beta_{0,k}$ ($k = 1, \dots, n$) by Theorem \ref{beta_AN}.
 We present the empirical coverage of these intervals and their median length for the different network sizes.
-Table \ref{table: CV and CI} shows the results for $\gamma_{0,1}$ across the different models and sample sizes.
-The results for $\gamma_{0,2}$ are similar and are omitted to save space.
+Table \ref{table: CV and CI} shows the results for $\gamma_{0,1}$ and $\beta_0$ (where we take an average of all $\beta_i$'s) across the different models and sample sizes.
+The results for $\gamma_{0,2}$ and $\mu_0$ are omitted to save space.
 The coverage is very close to the $95\%$-level across all network sizes and all models and independent of which model selection criterion we use.
-This empirically illustrates the validity of the asymptotic results derived in Theorem \ref{Thm: inference}.
+This empirically illustrates the validity of the asymptotic results derived in Theorem \ref{Thm: inference} and \ref{beta_AN}.
 The median length of the confidence interval decreases with increasing network size and is similar between BIC and the heuristic.
-This is what we would expect since the estimates for $\gamma_0$ are very similar between both methods as shown in Figures \ref{Fig: l1 gamma}, \ref{Fig: l1 gamma model 2}, and \ref{Fig: l1 gamma model 3}.
-Comparing the length of the confidence intervals between Models 1, 2 and 3, we see that as the models become sparser, the median length increases, which is also to be expected.
+This is what we would expect since the estimates are very similar between both methods as shown in Figures \ref{Fig: l1 gamma}, \ref{Fig: l1 gamma model 2}, and \ref{Fig: l1 gamma model 3}.
+In each scenario, the median length of the confidence intervals for $\beta_0$ is relatively larger than $\gamma_{0,1}$ since the effective sample size of $\beta_0$ is smaller.
+Comparing the length of the confidence intervals between Models 1 and 2, we see that as the models become sparser, the median length increases, which is also to be expected. }